Super Documents

 When there is no longer a need to print paper documents, it reduces waste and reduces clutter, which means the office will look much cleaner.
 There isn’t clutter created by storing paper documents on desks or in offices.

-With a paperless office, it will help reduce carbon footprint because less energy is needed to operate because there will be less equipment needed.
+A paperless office will help reduce carbon footprint because less energy is needed to operate and less equipment is needed.
 This also makes it attractive for new employees who would prefer to work in an eco-friendly company.

 6. It makes operating an office simpler